 1) Saint Anne’s Church

 The lovely St.Anne’s Church is not always open, and it wasn’t open on this particular day.
-However, our guide George was happy to give us the history of the building.
+However I can still give you some history of the building.
 Annapolis has always been the yin to Baltimore’s yang in Maryland, especially when it came to matters of religion.
 Baltimore was founded by the Catholic Lord Baltimore, so Annapolis became a haven for Protestants in Maryland.
 That’s why St. Anne’s is a Protestant church.

 My favorite thing about the church was the cemetery with graves of prominent Annapolitans.
 One man came over from England a pauper and pretended to be a doctor even though he had no medical experience.
 He apparently became a great success and made a lot of money without anyone finding out that he wasn’t really a doctor.
 This sounds like the plot of an amazing TV show, perhaps starring Hugh Laurie.